bensventures/SkillsTree/README.md

 # SkillsTree

-Example of data organisation of the Pole Emploie ROM.
+Example of data organisation of the Pole Emploi ROM.
 Use the Pole Emploie's API to retrieve data and then display it in different ways

 ## Usage